Authing/docs/docs/en/guides/authentication/basic/sms/README.md

 <LastUpdated/>

-Developers can use the standard login components and API & SDK provided by Approw to quickly implement a mobile phone number-based user system.
+Developers can use the standard login components and API & SDK provided by Authing to quickly implement a mobile phone number-based user system.
 You can also configure the white list of mobile phone numbers in Console > user management > registration white list, so that only mobile phone numbers in the white list can be registered and logged in.
-The verification code SMS will use Approw's unified SMS template by default.
+The verification code SMS will use Authing's unified SMS template by default.
 If you want to customize the SMS template, you can configure the custom SMS template in console > settings > Message Service.

 ## Use hosted login page

 ### Login

 > Mobile phone number password login mode, it will automatically create an account if user does not exist.

 ![](../../images/login-by-phone-code.png)

 The default login method of the application is username and password login.
 You can modify in the application configuration:

 ![](../../images/change-default-login-method.png)